MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 ### Pattern D: Leverage Microsoft Graph API in your copilots

-The Microsoft Graph API offers a powerful endpoint to access user-centric data from M365 applications, which includes Calendar, Bookings, Outlook, Teams, OneDrive, SharePoint, and [more](/graph/overview-major-services).
-With this API, you can enrich your apps with data from M365, enabling users to derive richer insights and analytics.
+The Microsoft Graph API offers a powerful endpoint to access user-centric data from Microsoft 365 applications, which includes Calendar, Bookings, Outlook, Teams, OneDrive, SharePoint, and [more](/graph/overview-major-services).
+With this API, you can enrich your apps with data from Microsoft 365, enabling users to derive richer insights and analytics.

 :::image type="content" source="media/isv-genai-pattern-graph-api-d.png" alt-text="A flowchart depicting 'Copilot' connected to 'Microsoft Graph data,' which integrates with an 'ISV app' through 'Graph API,' also linked to an 'ISV data source.'":::

 **ISV scenarios:**

 - Customer and partners using existing ISV application looking to combing Microsoft user centric Graph data in their copilot.
-- An ISV with a project management app wants to incorporate M365 calendar data and project documents data to help users track deadlines and milestones within the app.
+- An ISV with a project management app wants to incorporate Microsoft 365 calendar data and project documents data to help users track deadlines and milestones within the app.
-- An ISV with a CRM app wants to incorporate M365 contact and email data to enhance customer profiles and communication logs.
+- An ISV with a CRM app wants to incorporate Microsoft 365 contact and email data to enhance customer profiles and communication logs.

-- Consider Fabrikam, a versatile Human Capital Management (HCM) software equipped with a flexible HR suite, empowering seamless automation of various workflows such as talent acquisition, employee rewards management, and feedback processes.
-In their continuous pursuit of innovation, Fabrikam has introduced a cutting-edge copilot feature atop their HR suite.
+Consider Fabrikam, a versatile Human Capital Management (HCM) software equipped with a flexible HR suite, empowering seamless automation of various workflows such as talent acquisition, employee rewards management, and feedback processes.
+In their continuous pursuit of innovation, Fabrikam introduces a cutting-edge copilot feature atop their HR suite.
 Now, they aim to elevate their application even further by integrating user-centric graph data.
-This enhancement involves leveraging Graph API to incorporate employees' calendars, encompassing details like scheduled time-offs and 1:1s for feedback processes etc.
+This enhancement involves using Graph API to incorporate employees' calendars, encompassing details like scheduled time-offs and 1:1s for feedback processes etc.

 **Partner advantage:**

-- Uncover enriched insights by combining your data with M365 Graph.
+- Uncover enriched insights by combining your data with Microsoft 365 Graph.
-- Seamless Integration: Standardized access to M365 data for easier integration with your apps.
+- Seamless Integration: Standardized access to Microsoft 365 data for easier integration with your apps.
-- Improved User Experience: Provide a more seamless user experience with access to relevant M365 data and features within your app.
+- Improved User Experience: Provide a more seamless user experience with access to relevant Microsoft 365 data and features within your app.
-- Enhanced Functionality: Add new features and capabilities to your app using M365 data.
+- Enhanced Functionality: Add new features and capabilities to your app using Microsoft 365 data.
 - Scalability and Efficiency: Focus on building and improving your apps while the Graph API handles data retrieval.

 **Where to start:**